RTR logo

 30

-This error indicates that a procedure or function has been incorrectly called.
+This error indicates that a procedure or function has been incorrectly called, for example if there is a space after the PROC or FN.

 Bad command